Admission Requirements, MACFT-specific

 - Applicants for whom English is a non-native language must demonstrate English proficiency regardless of English language studies, residence in the United States or an English-speaking country or immigration status.

 Application Materials to be submitted

-- Download the Application Checklist
+- Download the STM MACFT Application Checklist

 - Application forms and fee (apply online, here)

-- Official transcripts of all Colleges and Universities previously attended
+- Official transcripts of all previously attended colleges and universities.

-- An autobiographical statement, with a focus on understanding of and experience related to Couples and Family Therapy
+- An autobiographical statement, with a focus on understanding of and experience related to couples and family therapy.

 - A group interview with MACFT Faculty and the Admissions Committee at the School of Theology and Ministry

 Please note: Admission is selective, and candidates are evaluated on their individual merits.
 Strong applications will demonstrate knowledge of the profession, experience that indicates an understanding of the strengths and challenges of being in the helping profession, and an appreciation of diversity.